ub-os/puck/puck/Resources/Private/JavaScript/_jcores/README.md

 ### Why not just use stimulus?

 tbh, might as well.
 Nexus really is just the cheap knock-off.
-However, it makes some different design choices that I personally prefer.
+However, there are some key differences.
 Skip this section if you're not familiar with stimulus anyway.

 First we need to define some terms: